guardianproject/info/content/_index.md

 </div>
 <div style="clear:both;">
 <a href="https://letsconvene.im"><img src="projects/convene.jpg" class="caseimage"/></a>
 <a href="https://letsconvene.im">Convene</a> is a Matrix-based chat platform that supports secure and private communication and sharing.
-It was co-designed with human rights partners at <a href="https://rightsactionlab.org">Rights Action Lab</a>.
+It was co-designed with human rights advocates and digital security trainers at <a href="https://rightsactionlab.org">Rights Action Lab</a>.
 </div>

 <div style="clear:both;">